yashsharma127/operator/DEVELOPER_GUIDE.md

 - **Group:**
   The `group` categorizes resource types within different API versions.
 When the controller interacts with a CR, it checks the group and version specified in the CRD to ensure compatibility and perform appropriate API operations.

-- **Versioning:**
-  Versioning ensures that the API definitions are compatible and allows for the evolution of resource schemas over time.
-The controller uses the group and version information to perform CRUD operations on the resources as defined by the CRD.

-## Explanation of Files
+# Explanation of Files

 ## Deployment files

-### Custom Resource Definition (CRD)
+### ph-ee-CustomResourceDefinition.yaml

 Our CRD for the operator contains all the fields that our controller file might need to maintain the desired state of the cluster.
-It defines the structure and validation rules for the custom resources, ensuring that the custom resources adhere to the specified format and contain all necessary information for the operator to function correctly.
+It defines the structure and validation rules for the custom resources (CR), ensuring that the custom resources adhere to the specified format and contain all necessary information for the operator to function correctly.

 #### Metadata